oxpeter/library_bioinformatics_service/Jupyter/Jupyter_notebook.md

 _This will include the installation of the packages dplyr, shiny, ggplot2, tidyr, caret, and nnet._

-## Exercise J) Installing a kernel for working in R
+## Exercise C) Installing a kernel for working in R
 _There are more than 80 different kernels available for Jupyter, giving access to many languages, including [Java, Matlab, Octave, bash, C#, C++, Julia, Jython, scala, etc](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).
-Installation of these can vary from the example given here, so you will need to check the instructions for each one you wish to add to your repertoire_
+Installation of these can vary from the example given here, so you will need to check the instructions for each one you wish to add to your Jupyter kernel repertoire_

 1) Make sure you have R installed
 2) In the terminal, start R (do not use R-Studio for the following steps):